ajourneythroughdatascience/deep-dives/data-science/polars-a-lightning-fast-dataframe-library-for-python-and-rust/polars-a-lightning-fast-dataframe-library-for-python-and-rust.md

 ---
 # Lazy execution
-As we mentioned earlier, *lazy* operations don't execute until we call `collect`.
-This allows `Polars` to optimize/reorder the query which may lead to faster queries or less type errors.
+As mentioned earlier, *lazy* operations don't execute until we call `collect`.
+This allows `Polars` to optimize/reorder the query, which may lead to faster queries or fewer type errors.

 There are two main ways for *lazy-reading* a `.csv` file in `Polars`:

-- Using `pl.scan_csv()`
+- Using `pl.scan_csv()`.
-- Using `pl.read_csv().lazy()`
+- Using `pl.read_csv().lazy()`.

-Both methods perform the same operation, the main difference between them being that the first one lazy-loads by default, while the second one includes the `.lazy()` method to specify that we're *lazy-loading*.
+Both methods perform the same operation; the main difference is that the first lazy-loads by default, while the second includes the `.lazy()` method to specify that we're *lazy-loading*.

 We can read a `.csv` file using either of the two methods: